neul-labs/gity/docs/architecture.md

 - **Daemon subcommand** – invoked via `gitz daemon run` to keep the background service alive.
 - **Tray client** – launched with `gitz tray`, surfaces Info/Exit controls.

 All three surfaces run unchanged on Windows, macOS, and Linux; the daemon selects the right watcher backend and tray bindings at startup.
+The daemon itself runs inside a Tokio runtime that drives the scheduler ticks and hosts the async-nng server on `tcp://127.0.0.1:7557` (overridable via `GITZ_DAEMON_ADDR`).
 Internally the CLI/tray faces connect to the daemon core through `async-nng` IPC sockets even though they live in the same binary.
 This keeps the runtime resident while short-lived commands come and go.

 ```